-- PPC2000 (2013 edition)

-- TPC2005
+- PPC2000 - TPC2005

-- NEC3 ECC with secondary Option X12
+- NEC ECC with secondary Option X12

-- JCT Constructing Excellence Contract 2011
+- JCT Constructing Excellence Contract

-- JCT Non-Binding Partnering Charter; and
+- JCT Non-Binding Partnering Charter and

 - ICC Partnering Addendum.

-Public private partnerships
+3.4.7 Public private partnerships

-The types of contracts available where parties are entering into a Public Private Partnership are numerous and diverse.
-Depending on the nature of the project, a central government department or local authority may choose to use one of the standard form construction contracts, a bespoke contract, or one of the contracts produced by central government (e.g. for PF2 or the Priority Schools Building Programme).
+The types of contracts available where parties are entering into a public private partnership are numerous and diverse.
+Depending on the nature of the project, a central government department or local authority may choose to use one of the standard form construction contracts, a bespoke contract, or one of the contracts produced by central government.

-Wider discussion around the nature of public sector contracting is outside the scope of this guidance note.
+Wider discussion around the nature of public sector contracting is outside the scope of this practice information.